The Wire

 November 19, 2024 | Paula Lukowski | energy efficiency, partnerships

-RENEW_Sustainable Small House UNO 2024 entryway
+RENEW_Sustainable Small House UNO 2024 solar

 A group of OPPD employees and executives recently got a first-hand look at a prototype Sustainable Small House.
 The energy-efficient house is nearing completion on the University of Nebraska Omaha campus.